BELOW ARE SOME OF OUR MOST FREQUENTLY ASKED ASKED QUESTIONS – FAQ

-WHAT TYPE OF AIRCRAFT DO YOU USE FOR AERIAL VIDEO AND PHOTOGRAPHY?
+WHAT TYPE OF AIRCRAFT DO YOU USE FOR DRONE AERIAL VIDEO AND PHOTOGRAPHY?

-For UHD 6K Aerial Cinematography and 4K Aerial Video we use both heavy lift multirotors and 700mm to 800mm class electric powered single rotor aircraft.
+For UHD 8K Aerial Cinematography and 4K Aerial Video we use both heavy lift multirotors and 800mm class electric powered single rotor aircraft.
 No single rig is best for every situation which is why we maintain a fleet of 10 different designs.
 We fly cameras ranging from GoPro’s to RED and Arri digital cinema cameras.
-Each rig is fitted with a Movi M5, M10 or M15 from Freefly Systems.
+Each rig is fitted with a Movi from Freefly Systems.
 We can also provide immersive VR360 video from either our single or multirotor aircraft.
-For indoor aerial video and photography, we rely on DJI Inspire Pro X5 Quadcopters or a large helium filled blimp for an even wider range of capabilities.
+For indoor aerial video and photography, we rely on DJI Inspire 2 or a large helium filled blimp for an even wider range of capabilities.
 We also offer live streaming coverage of sporting events, festivals, trade show, auto racing.
 These are just a few of the many possible applications of our low latency HD wireless drone video systems.
 Please contact us for your details so we may assist in recommending the proper rig for your project.

 WHAT ARE YOUR WEATHER LIMITATIONS?

-Our FAA exemption limits us to flights only under VFR or visual flight rules.
-In general this means having 1 mile visibility and remaining clear of clouds.
-We can fly in temperatures from 25 degrees F. to over 115 degrees F. We can also fly in gusty winds up to 20 mph if needed.
+FAA regulations limit us to flights only under VFR or visual flight rules.
+In general this means having 3 miles visibility and remaining clear of clouds.
+We can fly in temperatures from 25 degrees F. to over 115 degrees F. We can also fly in gusty winds up to 25 mph if needed.
 For safety reasons it is typically best to fly under the best conditions whenever possible.
 Perfect Perspectives reserves the right to cease flight operation should high winds/weather pose a safety concern.

 CAN YOU OFFER TURN-KEY VIDEO PRODUCTION?

 Yes, call us with the details of your project for a detailed quotation.
-We have compiled a versatile media team with all the skills and experience to create your video from the ground up with quality equipment, sound, lighting, voice over, music, special effects, motion graphics, script writing, and concept storyboards.
+We are backed by a full production studio with all the skills and experience to create your video from the ground up with quality equipment, sound, lighting, voice over, music, special effects, motion graphics, script writing, and concept storyboards.
 Editing services are available along with our drone imaging at a small additional cost.

-WHAT CAMERAS DO YOU USE FOR CLOSE RAGE AERIAL IMAGING?
+WHAT CAMERAS DO YOU USE FOR CLOSE RANGE DRONE AERIAL IMAGING?